prdepinho/dot_game_engine/README.md

 the bottom, going up from there.
 You may change what view layer a map layer appears in by setting an integer property called "layer".
 Use that to make sure you have layers that appear above and layers that appear below your character sprites.
-- If you set a layer as invisible, then the engine will not create a Tile Layer for it.
+- If you set a layer as invisible, then the engine will create the layer as an invisible entity.
+Check set_entity_visibility function.

 ```